How Much Do UGC Creators Cost in 2026? Real Rates + the Math Nobody Shows You

 The base rate usually covers organic posting only.
 The moment you want to run the video as a paid ad — which is the entire point for most brands — you pay extra:

-• Whitelisting (running ads from the creator's own account): commonly $100-$500/month on top, because you're borrowing their identity, not just their content.
+• Whitelisting (running ads from the creator's own account): commonly $100-$500/month on top, because you're borrowing their identity and audience trust, not just their content.

-• Exclusivity (creator can't work with competitors): negotiable, but expect another 25-100% premium.
+• Exclusivity (creator can't work with competitors): negotiable, but expect another 25-100% premium depending on how narrow your category is.

 The hidden costs nobody puts in their rate card